Club constitution

 1. The Club shall prepare a balance sheet showing the financial position of the Club on 31st October for the preceding year with an income and expenditure account for the past 12 months ending on that date for presentation at the Annual General Meeting.

-• (i) A Bank Account shall be maintained in the name of the Club.
+• (a) A Bank Account shall be maintained in the name of the Club.

-• (ii) All cheques and orders withdrawing money from the Club account shall be signed by any one of the Club Chairman, Secretary or Treasurer.
+• (b) All cheques and orders withdrawing money from the Club account shall be signed by any one of the Club Chairman, Secretary or Treasurer.

-• (iii) Any single purchase of not less than £100 must be agreed by a majority of the Club Committee at a meeting or in writing.
+• (c) Any single purchase of not less than £100 must be agreed by a majority of the Club Committee at a meeting or in writing.

-• (iv) Payments for services to the Club must be agreed by the Club Committee.
+• (d) Payments for services to the Club must be agreed by the Club Committee.

-• (v) Cheques payable to a cheque signatory must be signed by another signatory.
+• (e) Cheques payable to a cheque signatory must be signed by another signatory.

-• (vi) Where applicable some payments will be permitted by debit card transaction.
+• (f) Where applicable some payments will be permitted by debit card transaction.

-3. The Club will reimburse any member who undertakes a coaching and/or first aid qualification on behalf of the Club providing that they continue to be a member for 2 years after qualifying.
+3. The Club will reimburse an amount agreed by the Club Committee, to any member who undertakes a coaching and/or first aid qualification on behalf of the Club providing that they continue to be a member for 2 years after qualifying.
 If they fail to be a member before the 2 years are up then they will be expected to re-pay the money back to the Club in full.

 Voting and Quorum

-• (i) Three members shall form a quorum.
+• (a) Three members shall form a quorum.

-• (ii) Each club member shall be entitled to one vote.
+• (b) Each club member shall be entitled to one vote.

-• (iii) In the case of an emergency the Chairman, Secretary and Treasurer shall have full powers to act.
+• (c) In the case of an emergency the Chairman, Secretary and Treasurer shall have full powers to act.

 General Meetings

-1. The Annual General Meeting shall be held before the end of November at a place to be determined by the Club Committee with not less than 21 clear days notice.
+1. The Annual General Meeting shall be held before the end of the Club’s membership year at a place to be determined by the Club Committee with not less than 21 clear days notice.